MCR-PEFT/Ex-MCR/README.md

 pip install -r requirements.txt
 ```

-For inferencing, you should put pretrained weights in directory `checkpoints`, as below:
+For inferencing, you need to create the `checkpoints` diretory and put pretrained weights in it, as below:
 ```
 -checkpoints
 	ex_clap.pt